Jean Boulet (aviator)

 Jean Boulet (16 November 1920, Brunoy – 13 February 2011, Aix-en-Provence) was a French aviator.
 In 1957, Boulet was awarded the Aeronautical Medal; in 1983, he became one of the founding members of the French National Air and Space Academy.
 He died at the age of 90.

 Early life

 He was born on 16 November 1920 in Brunoy, near Paris.
 Jean Boulet was a graduate of the Ecole Polytechnique, which he entered in 1940.
 He was first hired in 1947 by the SNCASE, which would become Sud Aviation and then later the helicopter division of Aérospatiale.

 Career

-Having been trained in the United States earlier in his life to become a military pilot with the French Air Force, he was one of the first foreign pilots to fly a helicopter in the United States Air Force.
-Over the years he would fast become one of the greatest pioneers in the history of rotorcraft flight testing.
+Jean was trained in the United States earlier in his life to become a military pilot with the French Air Force, he was one of the first foreign pilots to fly a helicopter in the United States Air Force.
+Over the years he would become one of the greatest pioneers in the history of rotorcraft flight testing.